Artery-cmd/Browser-Detect/README.md

 1. Clone or download the repository.
 2. Open `index.html` in a browser.
 3. The detected browser will display on the screen.
+4. You can extend detectBrowser.js to include more browsers